Emiliano Martínez: Aston Villa

-On 16 September 2020, Martínez transferred to fellow Premier League club Aston Villa in a deal worth up to £20 million.
+On 16 September 2020, 28-year-old Martínez transferred to fellow Premier League club Aston Villa in a deal worth up to £20 million.
 He signed a four-year contract.
 On 21 September, Martínez made his debut for Villa, saving a penalty from John Lundstram in a 1–0 home win against Sheffield United.
 In his first season at Aston Villa, Martínez equalled Brad Friedel's club record for clean sheets in a Premier League season, with 15.
 He was also named Aston Villa Supporters' Player of the Season.

 On 21 January 2022, Martínez signed a three-year contract extension which will see him contracted to Villa until the end of the 2026–27 season.
 On 27 July, ahead of the new season, Martínez was named one of the two Aston Villa vice-captains, alongside Diego Carlos.
+On 1 April 2023, Martínez made his 100th Premier League appearance for Aston Villa in a 2–0 away victory over Chelsea.
+That clean sheet was Martínez's 34th, which broke the club record of the most clean sheets in a goalkeeper's first 100 games – which was previously set at 33, by both Mark Bosnich and Brad Friedel.
+On 18 April 2024, he saved two penalties in a 4–3 victory over Lille following a 3–3 draw on aggregate, which qualified his club to the Conference League semi-finals.

+On the eve of the 2024–25 season, Martínez chose to switch his shirt number from the traditional number 1, to the number 23 shirt worn for Argentina during his successful cup campaigns with them.
+On 21 August 2024, Martínez signed new long-term contract with Aston Villa, lasting until 2029.
+Martínez won the Premier League Save of the Month award for December 2024, his first time winning the award, for a goal line save against Nottingham Forest in a 1–2 loss.
+Martínez stopped a header from Nicolás Domínguez that went past him by reaching behind him and swatting it away as it was on the goal line.
+During Aston Villa's final game of the season against Manchester United, Martínez was given a straight red card and sent off in the first half after making a challenge on Rasmus Højlund outside the box.

+In November 2025, Aston Villa manager Unai Emery confirmed that he had stripped Martínez of his vice-captaincy, giving the role to Ezri Konsa.
+Emery did not elaborate, other than saying he had had a conversation with Martínez, although there was speculation that the decision was related to Martínez's failed attempts at generating a move away from Villa the previous summer transfer window.